-The Italian National Research Council (CNR) is a public organisation; its duty is to carry out, promote, transfer and improve research activities in the main sectors of knowledge growth, and their applications for the scientific, technological, economic and social development of the country.
+National Research Council, Institute of Biophysics, Laboratory of Computational Neuroscience the country.
 CNR Institutes are distributed all over Italy.
 The Institute of Biophysics (IBF) is based in Genoa, and has four separate research divisions located in Milan, Pisa, Palermo, and Trento.
 The Laboratory of Computational Neuroscience (Palermo division) has a very active group of researchers, and several on-going international collaborations with leading laboratories.
 It focuses on modelling realistic implementations of brain structures at different levels, ranging from neurons to large-scale networks, synaptic transmission, signal integration processes, plasticity mechanisms, and ion channels.
 The aim is to study their role in modulating neuronal excitability, firing behaviours, and the emergence of pathologies and dysfunctions.
-The current National Institute of Optics (INO) has been working for over ninety years in the field of Optics, understood in its broadest meaning, and has updated its fields of activity in line with the huge innovations that have characterised this area over the last century.
+The current National Institute of Optics (INO) has been working for over ninety years in the field of Optics, understood in its broadest meaning, and has updated its fields of activity in line with the huge innovations that have characterized this area over the last century.
 Nowadays, its activities are: pure and applied research, technological transfer, consulting for public institutions and businesses.
 These are accompanied by metrology measurements and testing services (again for public institutions and businesses), and training activities.